School of Nursing

-In addition to the program learning outcomes, the graduate of the MSN with a nurse educator role specialty would achieve the following role specialty learning outcomes:
+In addition to the program learning outcomes, graduates of the Nurse Educator role specialty will be able to:

 - Design learning environments that provide challenges and opportunities for growth for the learner while ensuring safety, support, and resources for learning.